 The unique breweries in Oshkosh offer year-round fun with a variety of tasty brews.
-Stop by to have a pint or two, or take a brewery tour to taste them all!
+Fun fact: All of our Oshkosh breweries have outdoor seating & have pet-friendly patios!

 Some of Bare Bone's brews include an American Amber Ale, Dog Daze (American IPA), Happy Tail Cream Ale and many seasonal beers such as Dirty Snout Summer Stout, Bitch in Heat and Hurricane Dan!
 Their most recent release is the Oshkosh Lager.
 Oshkosh Lager is crisp, refreshing, and brewed in the same style as the classic, pale lagers that made Oshkosh famous for its beer.
 This smooth, easy-drinking lager will appeal to anyone who still loves the taste of a real beer.
-Bare Bones also offers vinyl nights every Tuesday night, and live music frequently.
+Bare Bones also hosts live music events, follow on Facebook for upcoming events.

 Between 1856 and 1882, the original Oshkosh 'Fifth Ward Brewery' stood at the southeast corner of Algoma Boulevard and Vine Avenue.
 Zach Clark and Ian Wenger had no idea that when they began brewing in the basement of Clark's college house on the UW-Oshkosh Campus in 2012, they were doing it in the shadow of the original Fifth Ward Brewery which had stood only one block north of them, 130 years earlier.

 Fifth Ward Brewery reopened on South Main Street in 2017.
-Since then, Zack and Ian have been brewing beers that explore the boundaries of style and tradition, as an expression of who they are, where they’re from, past experience and their vision for the future.
+Since then, Zach and Ian have been brewing beers that explore the boundaries of style and tradition, as an expression of who they are, where they’re from, past experience and their vision for the future.
 Some of these brews include Comb & Crocus (Honey Saffron Wheat Ale), Burl Brown (Cinnamon Molasses Brown Ale) and 842 Pale (Dry-Hopped American Pale Ale).
 You’re also going to want to give their seasonal beers a taste.
 Follow all the Fifth Ward fun on Facebook.
 Watch for their Beer Garden events or enjoy the outdoor patio all summer long!